swissmanu/wings/README.md

 This is a complete GUI framework which uses a 2D context of an HTML canvas DOM element.

+## *Disclaimer*
+*Wings is under development.
+For the moment, the drawing system is fully functional.
+Currently the completion of the event engine is my main task.*

 ## Jake
 Wings uses [jake](https://github.com/mde/jake) for building distributables, documentation and running tests.